What Do You Need To Prepare Food When Camping?

 A wok is versatile enough to make everything from meats to vegetables.

 From open fires to outdoor grills, woks give campers a convenient way to make one-pot dishes, such as jambalaya or stir-fries.
 When the heat of most camping cooking devices can be unpredictable, a wok distributes the heat evenly across all ingredients.
 Some backpackers will put the wok outside the flap of their pack to make for easier carrying.
-And it’s a healthy way to cook for those who are watching their waistlines.
+Woks are also fairly easy to clean, which is always helpful while camping.

 Multitools for Cook Camping